- PROTOTYPE MACHINING

 Being a ferrite manufacturer, Fair-Rite ensures the quality of our material before it reaches prototyping – meaning fewer defects and a superior end-result.
-With our extensive experience with ferrite manufacturing, we are able to help move from small to large scale production seamlessly.
+With our extensive experience with ferrite manufacturing, we are able to help move from small runs to large scale production seamlessly.
 Our engineers will provide input to design for manufacturability, ensuring the most cost-effective processes are used while still maintaining design integrity.

 Once the design is finalized, Fair-Rite will work with you to determine appropriate mechanical and electrical specifications to ensure meaningful testing for the customer’s application.